~ A Primer ~

 Spent fuel pool at the Gentilly-2 CANDU

 from Trois-Rivières, Québec

 RADIOACTIVE DECAY HEAT

-Used fuel bundles removed from a CANDU reactor must be cooled in pools of circulating water for at least seven years.
+Used fuel bundles removed from a CANDU reactor must be cooled in pools of circulating water for at least seven to ten years.
 During that time, if cooling water were to become unavailable for a protracted period, the spent fuel would overheat and its metallic cladding would rupture, releasing radioactive gases and vapours.